Clearfield-Jefferson Heroin Overdose Task Force event set

 DuBOIS — The Clearfield-Jefferson Heroin Overdose Task Force has announced its first Spring Into Recovery event at the DuBois Mall on Friday, April 14.

-The Spring Into Recovery event will feature a Resource Fair, Recovery Café, and conclude with a Recovery Walk.
+The Spring Into Recovery event will feature a Resource Fair, Recovery Café, and a Recovery Walk.

 More than 20 agencies and groups will be participating in the Resource Fair and all will have representatives available to discuss the services they can provide to the recovery community.